spiral/docs/docs/en/http/interceptors.md

 # HTTP — Interceptors

-Spiral Framework provides interceptors for HTTP requests that allow you to intercept and modify requests and responses at various points in the request lifecycle.
+Spiral provides interceptors for HTTP requests that allow you to intercept and modify requests and responses at various points in the request lifecycle.

 The `Spiral\Boot\CoreInterface` is typically bound to the `Spiral\Core\Core` class in the container, by default.
 The `Core` class is responsible for handling controllers and it's the entry point of the application.
 It's responsible for